sgmurphy/wordpress-plugins/ht-mega-for-elementor/readme.txt

 <strong>[Video Player Widget (4 Styles)](https://wphtmega.com/widget/elementor-video-player/)</strong> - The Video Player Widget is a useful tool with intuitive options to showcase your YouTube and/or Vimeo videos on your WordPress site.
 You can also add a custom thumbnail image and set an overlay that will present the videos on web pages in a more appealing and attractive way.
 If you are planning to showcase your YouTube and/or Vimeo videos in a professional way, you should check this video player widget out.

 <strong>[Weather Widget (3 Styles)](https://wphtmega.com/widget/element-weather/)</strong> - The weather widget is perfect for showing the weather updates of your location.
 You can also set multiple locations and have the latest weather updates.

+<strong>[Tab Widget ](https://wphtmega.com/widget/elementor-tab-widget/)</strong> - The Tab Widget is a versatile tool for showcasing tabs on your web pages.
+Customize titles and content effortlessly, selecting between horizontal or vertical tabs.
+Easily rearrange tab order using our drag-and-drop interface.
+HT Mega presents five stylish tab designs, simplifying tabbed content creation.
+Additionally, you can incorporate tab content as an Elementor-built template.

+<strong>[Image Grid Widget ](https://wphtmega.com/widget/elementor-image-grid-widget/)</strong> - Enhance your website with the Image Grid widget, allowing you to create a captivating gallery.
+Customize content, layouts, thumbnails, filters, captions, animations, and more to craft a stunning visual experience.

 <strong>[Working Process Widget (4 Styles)](https://wphtmega.com/widget/element-working-process/)</strong> - Add an eye-catching working process section to your website while offering a wide range of layout options.
 This widget displays the working steps in an easy-to-follow order, with text indicators that show which step you're working on.